arielherself/espresso/README.raw.md

 ## A “new Kazakhstan”, but politics as usual

-Kazakhstan [votes on Sunday](https://www.economist.com/asia/2022/11/17/old-politics-in-the-new-kazakhstan) in a presidential election that Kassym-Zhomart Tokayev, the incumbent, is expected to win by a landslide.
-He called the vote 18 months early to deliver a “radical reset” of the political system, following protests in January that left 238 people dead and threatened Mr Tokayev’s grip on power.
+Kassym-Jomart Tokayev, Kazakhstan’s president, won more than 80% of the vote in [Sunday’s snap election](https://www.economist.com/asia/2022/11/17/old-politics-in-the-new-kazakhstan), according to an exit poll.
+Mr Tokayev called the vote 18 months early to deliver a “radical reset” of the political system, following protests in January that left 238 people dead and threatened his grip on power.

 Nursultan Nazarbayev, Mr Tokayev’s predecessor, stamped out political opposition in the Central Asian country.
 He was routinely re-elected with vote shares of nearly 100%.
 He stepped down in 2019 with the intention of micromanaging his successor.
 But Mr Tokayev has distanced himself from the former strongman.
 Many suspect that Mr Nazarbayev’s cronies stoked the violence in January.